 As a building block for your career, APTD credential holders are able to test out of three portions of the CPLP exam should they pursue the CPLP certification in the future.

-Increase confidence, validate knowledge, and advance your career this summer.
+Increase confidence, validate knowledge, and advance your career.

 I believe this credential is very worthwhile for talent development specialists.
 Professionally, I thought it helped me to reacquaint myself with the areas of expertise that are important to use in the talent development field...